frndlytm/frndlytm.github.io/docs/courses.md

     and recommendation systems; cross-language IR; multimedia IR; and machine learning for information retrieval.

-### 2023 - Spring
+### 2023 Spring

-**CS5100: Foundations of Artificial Intelligence**
+??? abstract "CS5100: Foundations of Artificial Intelligence"

-:   Introduces the fundamental problems, theories, and algorithms of the artificial
+    Introduces the fundamental problems, theories, and algorithms of the artificial intelligence field.
-    intelligence field.
 Topics include heuristic search and game trees, knowledge representation using predicate calculus, automated deduction and its applications, problem solving and planning, and introduction to machine learning.
 Required course